 If your Windows 10 computer is facing a lot of issues including corrupt files, then it’s best to use Windows 10 Refresh Tool.
 The process does the following:

 - Replaces all Windows 11/10 system files with a new copy.

 - Keeps the apps that came with your PC

 - Keep the apps you installed from the Microsoft Store.

 It ultimately fixes your computer without you worrying about any data loss.

 Use it in case you are facing a lot of issues and corruption of system files.
 To use it, you need to download the Refresh Windows Tool from Microsoft.

-Clean install refers to reinstalling Windows 10 the old way.
-You need to download the latest Windows 10 ISO from the Microsoft website, create a bootable USB drive, and then install Windows 10 on your computer.
-Its the last resort one can take to fix their PC.
+Clean installation refers to reinstalling Windows 11/10 the old way.
+You need to download the latest Windows ISO from the Microsoft website, create a bootable USB drive, and then install Windows 11/10 on your computer.
+It’s the last resort one can take to fix their PC.
 If nothing is fixing your problem, do this.